SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

 ## Choose The Right Implementation For Your Business

 Truth is, the customer journey varies a lot depending on your business vertical.
-For example, if you're selling physical goods like clothes, shoes, computers etc., you need to collect the address of the customer for shipping purposes.
-Unlike if you were selling digital goods, where that's simply not neccessary.
+For example, if you're selling physical goods like clothes, shoes or computers, you need to collect the address of the consumer for shipping purposes.
+Unlike if you were selling digital goods, where that's simply not necessary.
 But it also comes down to what you are able and wish to manage yourself.

 When building your checkout page you have two main paths.
 Either you let us provide you with the entire checkout solution.
-This includes customer identification and payment menu, where your customer themselves can choose how to pay.
+This includes consumer identification and payment menu, where your customer themselves can choose how to pay.
 Or, you can choose to only use our payment option (also called the payment menu), where you are in charge of collecting and storing the customer